mahesh918292/Node.js-Deployment-EC2/README.md

 sudo env PATH=$PATH:/usr/bin pm2 startup systemd -u ec2-user --hp /home/ec2-user <br>
 pm2 save <br>

+Step 7)
+# In the security groups specify the http,https,ssh,tcp port if node.js port is running differently like 3000.
+Https can also be done if ssl/tls certificate is available (If domain is present )
 ![6](https://github.com/user-attachments/assets/f9f11987-29a6-4ab4-9fd2-0f72f6fb2969)

 After Executing necessary commandss we can see the ouptut <br>